jdlph/TransOMS/README.md

 ### Faster Path Engine
 1. Adopt [the most efficient deque implementation of the modified label correcting (MLC) algorithm](https://github.com/jdlph/Path4GMNS/blob/master/engine/path_engine.cpp) from Path4GMNS.
 2. Implement [heap-Dijkstra's algorithm](https://github.com/jdlph/shortest-path-algorithms/blob/release/src/spalgm.py) as an alternative.
-3. Maintain the link predecessor only rather than both link and node predecessors.
-Node predecessor can be easily inferred from link predecessor.
+3. Maintain the link predecessor only rather than both link and node predecessors as node predecessor can be easily inferred from link predecessor.
 4. Store columns between each OD pair in a hash table along with a customer hash function for column.
-This enables almost constant-time check whether a newly identified column / path is existing or not.
+This enables almost a constant-time check on whether a newly identified column / path is existing or not.
+The background information can be found [here](https://github.com/jdlph/Path4GMNS/tree/dev#more-on-the-column-generation-module).

 ### Better Memory Management
 1. Avoid unnecessary copying through the move semantics.